A full-length play with music

 As reformist attitudes collided with the United States’ entry into World War I, the federal government demanded that Storyville shut its doors in 1917.
 Of course, as the Duchess says, “You can make [prostitution] illegal, but you can’t make it unpopular.”
 The closure of Storyville largely led to these same women being relegated to working by hourly rates in “the cribs:” shoddy, unsanitary rooms that provided unsafe working conditions.

 The more I learned about this place, the more I pondered deep questions surrounding the moral implications of capitalism, the legalization of prostitution, racist roots within the modern feminist movement, artistic appropriation, and more.
 And I found myself asking what kinds of families were knitted together in this place that was largely built by and for women but ultimately terminated by men.
 Using George Bernard Shaw’s Mrs. Warren’s Profession as a jumping off point, I began to explore.

-I hope you enjoy your brief sojourn into this complex, troubling, dynamic, melodious, and colorful world.
+"The District" is a brief sojourn into this complex, troubling, dynamic, melodious, and colorful world.
 As the New Orleanians say during Carnival season: Laissez les bons temps rouler!
 Let the good times roll!